In Tune with Northfield Music Programme

 If your child already receives small group (nb not whole class) tuition on guitars, woodwind, brass or percussion in school they will automatically be offered a place to continue learning for free through the Northfield School music programme.

 Thank you to those parents who responded to our email enquiry earlier in the term.
 Children who are learning other instruments with TVMS are able to continue with a TVMS teacher at Northfield.

 What if my child wants to take part but does not want to learn an instrument?

 No problem!
 We have an exciting programme of events around wider access ensembles such as choir and ukulele club.
 Just have a chat with your music teacher.

-If you're interested in signing up, please see your music teacher for more information.
+If you are interested in signing up, please talk to your music teacher or email Miss Hird email@example.com